developer-program/engineering-track/docs/cypress/folder-structure.md

 # Folder Structure

-Cypress Will create 4 folders for you.
+Cypress by default will create 4 folders for you.

 - fixtures
 - integration